-MSPs are frequently understaffed, making it hard to assess the tools available on the market, let alone evaluate what they already use.
+Like many businesses today, MSPs struggle with headcount.
+This makes it hard to assess the tools available on the market, let alone evaluate what they already use.
 Many tools are point solutions, meaning they’re designed to address one specific problem.
-So, as each new problem arises, another tool is built to solve it.
+So, as each new problem arises, another tool is built and marketed to solve it.

-Let’s dive deeper into five reasons why these cyber security stacks simply don’t work, and what MSPs can do instead to lighten the load and mitigate some of this complexity.
+Let’s dive deeper into five reasons why these cybersecurity stacks simply don’t work, and what MSPs can do instead to lighten the load and remove some of this complexity.

 Why most security stacks aren’t effective

 1. A patchwork defence puts clients at risk